devJSQ/recursion-project/README.md

 - In `Main` function
 2. call the sum() function and print it's value.
-3. Run the code and the output should be as the below result:
+3. Run the code and the output should be the same as the below result:
 ```java
 55
 ```